-1.1.2 Requesting OBSIC Instrumentation
+1.1.2 Prior to Proposal Submission: Requesting OBSIC Instrumentation

 - a.
 The PI submits an instrument request to OBSIC. - b.
 OBSIC provides the PI with a 1-page Informational Budget (Appendix 1). - c.
 The PI's proposal to NSF includes the Informational Budget in the "Supplementary Documentation" section of the proposal.